zilingh8/US_Voter_Sentiment/README.md

 # US_Voter_Sentiment

-In this group school project, we use the American National Election Studies (ANES) 2018 voter sentiment survey dataset to conduct some research and testing in R to answer questions of interest.
+In this group school project, we use the American National Election Studies (ANES) 2018 voter sentiment survey dataset to conduct some statistics research and testing in R to answer questions of interest.

 You will find: